Football: Body from wreckage of Sala's plane arrives in Britain

 Britain's Air Accidents Investigation Branch (AAIB) said that bad weather meant they were unable to recover the plane and as a result it was closing down the operation.

-PORTLAND, United Kingdom: Investigators recovered a body underwater from the wreckage of a plane carrying Argentine footballer Emiliano Sala in the Channel and transported it to the British mainland on Thursday (Feb 7) for identification.
+PORTLAND, United Kingdom: Investigators recovered a body from the submerged wreckage of a plane carrying Argentine footballer Emiliano Sala, which went down in the English Channel, and transported it to the British mainland on Thursday (Feb 7) for identification.

 Britain's Air Accidents Investigation Branch (AAIB) said that bad weather meant they were unable to recover the plane and as a result it was closing down the operation.